fabier/grails-starter/README.md

 # grails-starter
-A starter project for Grails with Bootstrap, PostgreSQL, RestAPI and Angular
+A starter project for Grails with Bootstrap, PostgreSQL 9.4, RestAPI and AngularJS.

+Uses SpringSecurity for authentication

+Uses mail plugin to send confirmation emails and "recover password" email.